-This item represents the impact of changes in non-economic assumptions from the previous year to the current year, as these assumptions changes result in changes to the projected profits after the valuation date of September 30, 2016.
+This item represents the impact of changes in non-economic assumptions from the previous year to the current year, as these assumptions changes result in changes to the projected profits after the valuation date of March 31, 2018.
+The primary impacts were due to changes in mortality and morbidity assumptions, as well as an increase in policyholders' dividend assumptions for individual business.